bronsonavila/php-practitioner-notes/README.md

     }
     ```

-4. Configure your Request class to parse the URL path and to process requests different depending on the request type:
+4. Configure your Request class to (1) parse the URL path and (2) process different requests depending on the request type:

     ```php
     // core/Request.php